eagersidekick/README_Maker/README.md

 # README Maker

   ## Description
-  README Maker is an application to streamline creating quality READMEs.
-When activated, that app will ask a series of questions and compile the answers into a professional, quality README.
+  README Maker is an application to allow users to create quality READMEs.
+Users can answer questions in the terminal and README Maker will compile their answers into a professional and sleek README.

   ## License
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) <br>
   [License: MIT](https://opensource.org/licenses/MIT) <br>